 In 2017 financial year, the Group purchased 100% of the share capital of Roadsense Technology Limited.
-The acquisition costs incurred in 2020 of £52,000 (2019: £102,000) relate to non-underlying charges under two separate agreements linked to the acquisition in the prior year.
+No acquisition costs were incurred in 2021 (2020: £52,000) relating to non-underlying charges under two separate agreements linked to the acquisition in the prior year.
 The costs incurred are directly linked to the acquisition and not as part of the ongoing underlying business.
 One agreement terminated on 31 July 2019, and the second agreement terminated on 31 March 2019.

-These costs have been recognised as an exceptional administrative expense in the consolidated statement of comprehensive income.
-Exceptional administrative expenses have been analysed in note 9.
+These costs has been recognised as an exceptional administrative expense in the consolidated statement of comprehensive income.
+Exceptional administrative expenses have been analysed in Note 9.

-29 DIVIDENDS
+30 DIVIDENDS

-The Company is not proposing a final dividend for the year (2019: nil).
-No Dividend was paid during the year (2019: nil).
+The Company is not proposing a final dividend for the year (2020: £nil).
+No Dividend was paid during the year (2020: £nil).

-30 OPERATING LEASES AS LESSOR
+31 OPERATING LEASES AS LESSOR

-The group rents out equipment under operating leases.
-Equipment rental income earned during the year was £104,000 (2019: £175,000).
-At the year end the group had contracted with lessees of the group for the following future minimum lease payments under non-cancellable operating leases.
+The Group rents out equipment under operating leases.
+Equipment rental income earned during the year was £43,000 (2020: £104,000).
+At the year end the Group had contracted with lessees of the Group for the following future minimum lease payments under non-cancellable operating leases.

 As at 31 As at 31

-March 2020 March 2019
+March 2021 March 2020

 £'000 £'000

-Within 1 year 43 104
+Within 1 year - 43

-After one and within five years - 43
+- 43

-43 147